BioHazardous Waste Program

 We assist many types of businesses with biohazardous and biomedical waste disposal in the south-central region including hospitals, doctor’s offices, medical laboratories, veterinarian clinics, dentist offices, blood banks, and other healthcare facilities.
 Our experienced staff members are fully compliant with all applicable standards and regulations.

 There are many biohazard waste disposal companies out there, but few as flexible or affordable as GreenServ.
 We can pick up your biohazardous waste on a weekly, bi-weekly, monthly, quarterly, or on-demand schedule, depending on your needs and preferences.
 We can provide custom solutions like employee training on identifying, classifying and handling biohazardous materials.
 Our non-restrictive contracts, transparent pricing, and custom container sizes are all designed to make medical waste management easier and more cost-effective for your business.

-Call us or complete the form on this page for a free estimate or to learn more about biohazard waste disposal in MS, LA or TN.
+Call us or complete the form on this page for a free estimate or to learn more about biohazard waste disposal in MS, LA, TN and AR.